 This is called ducking, because the bass will quickly reduce its volume so the attack of the kick can be heard better and then return to full volume.
 It “ducks” out of the way.

 Use your ears though.
 You don’t need a lot of volume reduction on the bass nor do you want that.
 Use just enough to bring clarity to the kick without creating a pumping sensation in the bass.
 Use a faster attack but test out a slower release if you’re still having pumping issues.

 Bass is called bass for a reason.
-It's in the bass frequencies.
-The lower sounds move, the harder of a time the human ear has in making out the notes.
-If it gets low enough we don't even hear them, only feel them!
+It’s in the bass frequencies.
+The lower sounds move, the harder of a time the human ear has in making out the notes, especially without a good subwoofer.
+If it gets low enough we don’t even hear them, only feel them!

 You’ve probably noticed this and choose kick drums with a snap to them in the higher frequencies.
 If the bass sound you’re using can’t be detected real well after you’ve layered up the rest of the song, then you can use a couple of tricks to help it pop back out.

 Saturation and distortion are essentially the same thing.
 It all depends on how you set up the plugin but what you’re looking for is to make the harmonic frequencies of the fundamental notes pop out several octaves above.
 This gives the ear something to latch on to as it tries to follow along with the bassline.

 - We wrote an article previously describing saturation and listing the best plugins for the job (many being free!).
 Check that saturation article out here.